 - Monetize the result (as a way to measure)

-- The best time to change is now – Don’t live in a dream that you will start the process of improvement some day.
+- The best time to change is now – Don’t live in a dream that you will start the process of improving some day.
 Start it now.